baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Ebooks_-_the_stillborn_hybrid.md

 don’t work as well in digital as their peers.

 This is why regular ebooks fall between the cracks in this ‘book’ of ours.
-They don’t have the physical manifestation of meaning and the art of the printed book but suffer from most of its limitations.
+They don’t have the physical manifestation of meaning nor do they demonstrate a shred of the art of the printed book but manage to suffer from most of its limitations.
 It has some of the instability that makes digital design difficult but less of the massive adaptability that digital forms get in return.
 It has some of the readability and reader-oriented flexibility that other mediated digital forms have (e.g. feed readers, Tumblr’s dashboard, Flipboard,